 More serious violations, or repeat violations, do result in a conduct record.
-For these, the Center for Student Conduct could issue disciplinary action (as detailed in section VI of the Code of Student Conduct).
+For these, the Center for Student Conduct could issue disciplinary probation (as detailed in section VI of the Code of Student Conduct).
 Students can also expect to be tasked with an academic activity to help them better understand academic integrity through online quizzes, seminars, or writing assignments.
+In the case of the most severe or multiple violations, a student may be separated from the University.